ebube-obodo/Hashing-a-file/README.md

         return "Does not exist"
     else:
         return "Exists"
-#Here I wrote a function that checks if for the file path
+# This function checks for the file path validity.

 def checkalgorithm(hashtype):
     if hashtype.lower() not in hashlib.algorithms_available: